domssilva/bywear/README.md

 Case study to practice my react knowledge.

-With this project I focused on taking advantage of the browser API to make the cart data persistent.
+With this project I focused on creating the cart system by myself from scratch.

 Stack:
 * html